diagrams/diagrams-doc/manual/diagrams-manual.rst

 the choice of backend cannot possibly affect the width of the circle; but there is no way for GHC to know that.

-The special type `D` is provided for exactly this purpose, defined as
+The special type `D` is provided for exactly this situation, defined as

 .. class:: lhs